AxelGard/oneokai.nvim/README.md

 It looked like the thing a wanted, but I noticed that in some cases that the colors felt of and some things where had the wrong color.
 So I switched to using onedark.nvim.
 But I was missing one monokai.
 So I decided to fork onedrak.nvim and remap the colors to be one monokai.
 Meaning that I have done a direct color re-mapping from onedark.nvim to One Monokai.

+## this package is still in early stages and might change a lot, it is not at all done ...

 ## install
 Install via package manager